rsadasiv/phrasefinder/README.md

 ## Installation

-The simplest way is to copy the content of the `src` folder into your own project's source folder.
+Copy the content of the `src` folder into the source directory of your project.